 Leg swelling can also be caused by inflammation in leg joints or tissues.
 You’ll usually feel pain with inflammatory disorders.
 People suffer from arthritis, gout or bakers cyst behind the knee may also experience lower limb swelling.

-Cancer and cancer treatments – Pelvic and other cancerous tumors may increase pressure on veins, leading to edema.
-Peripheral edema may also result from chemotherapy, radiation therapy and other cancer treatments.
+Cancer and cancer care management – Pelvic and other cancerous tumors may increase pressure on veins, leading to edema.
+Peripheral edema may also result from chemotherapy, radiation therapy and other cancer care management.

 Malnutrition – a lack of protein can lead to peripheral oedema.